voxel51/fiftyone/docs/source/user_guide/dataset_creation/datasets.rst

 multitask predictions stored in
 `OpenLABEL format <https://www.asam.net/index.php?eID=dumpFile&t=f&f=3876&token=413e8c85031ae64cc35cf42d0768627514868b2f>`_.

-Datasets of this type are read in the following formats:
+Datasets of this type can be organized in any of the following formats.

-One label file per image:
+1. One JSON file per image:

 .. code-block:: text